 Prosecution junior in a multi-handed conspiracy to supply cannabis case.

 Successfully defended GS, who was charged with possession with intent to supply cocaine.

 Prosecution junior in a six-week multi-handed trial involving sexual allegations against vulnerable women.

 Defence junior representing the interests of LM, who was charged with conspiracy to commit GBH.
-It was alleged that she had asked family members to assault her partner.
-Her partner then died as a result of the assault.
+It was alleged that she had asked family members, including her brother, to assault her partner.
+Her partner later died as a result of the assault.

-Defence junior in a long-running multi-handed case where numerous males were accused of committing various offences on young, vulnerable women.
+Operation Sanctuary: Defence junior in a long-running multi-handed case where numerous males were accused of committing various offences on young, vulnerable women.
+These cases were reported nationally as ‘Operation Sanctuary’.
 SO was acquitted of the sexual offences.